Umutoniwasepie/linear_regression_model/README.md

     uvicorn prediction:app --reload
     ```
 3. Public API Endpoint
-The API is hosted on Render and is publicly accessible at: `https://fastapi-mi8f.onrender.com`.
+The API is hosted on Render and is publicly accessible when you click [HERE](https://fastapi-mi8f.onrender.com).

 ## API Endpoint
 Example: